-I had questions like, what breed is my cat most like?
-Which wild cat is my rescue cat most similar too?
 I decided to find out what is involved in the kit and dig deeper into the mysteries of genetics.

 Don’t worry, I will keep this simple, I promise, and there are interesting updates at the end of the blog post too!

 DashKitten.com received a complimentary Basepaws Catkit DNA Testing Set for review.
 We only share news and products we feel are relevant to our readers.
 The opinions here are our own and we are responsible for the content of this post.